Panoptic-aware Image-to-Image Translation: Related work

-{\bf Panoptic-based image-to-image translation.} From the theoretically reasonable perspective, instance-level I2I translation only considers foreground instances as objects for learning, it will have certain disadvantages compared with panoptic-based I2I translation, which regards both foreground things and background stuff as objects for learning.
-To the best of our knowledge, the panoptic-based I2I translation problem has not yet been investigated.
-The manner of condition guided I2I translation methods is similar to our work, \eg, Lin \etal \cite{Attention-Guidance} extracts image regions for the discriminator to improve the performance of GANs and Huang \etal \cite{Semantic-Example-Guided} provides a solution to control the output based on references semantically.
-Dundar \etal \cite{Panoptic-synthesis} proved that panoptic-level perception guidance makes generated images have higher fidelity and tiny objects in more details for the complex scene with multiple discrepant objects.
-Panoptic segmentation \cite{Panoptic-Segmentation} combines semantic segmentation \cite{FCN} and instance segmentation \cite{Mask-RCNN} to define the uncountable background regions (\eg, sky and road) as stuff and the countable foreground instances (\eg, person and car) as things for thorough region perception of the image.
-Therefore, we utilize panoptic segmentation to obtain panoptic maps (\ie, things and stuff) of images as prior knowledge, which guides panoptic-based I2I translation for higher fidelity image translation.
+{\bf Panoptic-level image-to-image translation.} To the best of our knowledge, the panoptic-level I2I translation problem has not yet been investigated.
+From the theoretical perspective, instance-level I2I translation only considers foreground instances as objects for learning, it has certain disadvantages compared with panoptic-level I2I translation, which regards both foreground `thing' and background `stuff' as objects.
+Lin \etal \cite{Attention-Guidance} extracts image regions for the discriminator to improve the performance of GANs, Huang \etal \cite{Semantic-Example-Guided} controls the output based on references semantically.
+Dundar \etal \cite{Panoptic-synthesis} proved panoptic perception makes generated images have higher fidelity and tiny objects in more detail.
+Panoptic segmentation \cite{Panoptic-Segmentation} combines semantic segmentation and instance segmentation to define uncountable background semantics (\eg, sky) as `stuff' and countable foreground instances (\eg, car) as `thing'.
+We use a pre-trained panoptic segmentation network \cite{Panoptic-FPN} to extract panoptic perception (covers `thing' and `stuff') to make sampled panoptic-level style codes and image-level style codes combine corresponding content codes for a higher fidelity panoptic-aware I2I translation.